daniel-gallo/ARPTool/doc/attacker.md

 ## MitM attacks

-Once the attacker is in the middle, that is, all the traffic from the victim is routed through the attacker, several attack vectors arise.
+Once the attacker is in the middle, that is, all traffic from the victim is routed through the attacker, several attack vectors arise.

 ### DoS

-If the attacker disables IP forwarding, all the traffic from the victim to the outside world will be dropped, leaving the victim without connection.
+If the attacker disables IP forwarding, all traffic from the victim to the outside world will be dropped, leaving the victim without connection.

 ### Credential sniffing